invenia/VirtualArrays.jl/README.md

 ## Memory Allocation

 Since we are not copying values, memory usage is much better, especially when using VirtualArray for large arrays.
-Below demonstrats the memory usage of concatenating different size arrays with `cat` and `virtual_cat`.
+Below demonstrates the memory usage of concatenating different size arrays with `cat` and `virtual_cat`.
 As we see, `virtual_cat` consistently uses the same amount of memory, where as `cat` grows.

 ```julia
 julia> len = 1; a = collect(1:len); b = collect(1:len);